justUmen/background-video-player/README.md

 #### Todo :

+- SOME THEMES PUT COLOR ABOVE BACKGROUND IMAGE (Nord Atom for example)... :( (Need to edit theme manually, cannot find JS or CSSthat works with !important... - .item-views)

+- progressbar not good position for all themes :P

 - allow several images to be managed like next_video (next_image ?)

 - images : not use image if (height > width)